dagood/source-build/Documentation/planning/arcade-powered-source-build.md

      other build failure, rather than fixed by source-build maintainers days after the fact using patches.

-   * Decisions about rebuilding the SDK close to release day can more easily take into account source-build status.
+   * Decisions about rebuilding the SDK close to release day don't need to consider source-build status and respin time as external factors.

    * Rebuilding the SDK close to a release day doesn't cause setbacks to source-build maintainers by throwing away manual build uptake work.